Bit Fields tutorial

 }

-We have a disassembly like this:
+We have a disassembly that looks like this:

-Let’s improve it by using bitfields.
-We first define a bitfield type by opening an enumeration window (menu View|Enumerations) where we press Ins to create a new object and make it a bitfield.
+1. We first define a bitfield type by going to the Local types window (menu Open subviews -> Local types).
+We press Ins to add a new enum and make it a bitfield.
 The name given to the bitfield does not matter much.
-We press Ctrl-N to define the bitfield values.

-We switch to the disassembly window (or close the enumeration window with Alt-F3).
-Through the Edit|Operand types|Enum member menu we select the enum type we just defined and get this result…
+1. We finally switch to the disassembly window.
+Through the Edit -> Operand types -> Enum member menu (or by pressing M on the second operand at addresses 0x130003E39 and 0x130003E40) we select the enum type we just defined and get this result…

-That’s all folks !
+That’s all folks!

 Last updated